 Memory Sticks and the R: Drive (Central Network Student Storage)

 Reports, assignments and other projects may not be left on the computer hard drives and must be saved on removable media.
 Removable media are not supplied for users of the SCCs.
 We recommend using a memory stick or the student individual storage (R:) drive when using a SCC computer.
-If you are unfamiliar with storing projects on removable media, call the CCC (Computer Consulting Center) at 273-5555, visit the CCC at ITTC 36, ask the assistant in the SCC, or ask a friend.
+If you are unfamiliar with storing projects on removable media, call the Service Desk at 273-5555, visit the Service Desk at ITTC 36, ask the assistant in the SCC, or ask a friend.
 It is a very simple procedure that only takes a few minutes to master.

 Lost and Found Removable Media